Mihirsahu2307/Facial_Emotion_Recognition/README.md

 *Following some or all of the above suggestions, I believe the accuracy of model_mobilenet or model_resnet_FineTuned_Large could easily go up to 65-70%*

 ### Credits:
-* The code for the live webcam was inspired from [this article](https://medium.com/analytics-vidhya/realtime-face-emotion-recognition-using-transfer-learning-in-tensorflow-3add4f4f3ff3)
+* [This](https://github.com/oarriaga/face_classification) repository provided helpful resources for this project.
-* For face detection, haarcascade_frontalface_default.xml was used.
+* The code for predicting in real-time was inspired from [this article](https://medium.com/analytics-vidhya/realtime-face-emotion-recognition-using-transfer-learning-in-tensorflow-3add4f4f3ff3)